Diocese of Miami and the Southeast

 ishop Nicholas holds a Master of Divinity degree, awarded with Highest Distinction, from studies undertaken between

-September 2002 to May 2005 at Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts.
+September 2002 and May 2005 at Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts.
 He speaks Arabic

 and English fluently.
 His second language in Syria was French, which he had used, along with Hebrew, Ancient Greek,